Zapponia/CharacterCreator/ReadMe.txt

 Run the mysql-connector-net-8.0.13 installer file (Only works on Windows unfortunately)

-Run the xampp-win32-7.3.0-0-VC15-installer (If you do not have xampp)
+Install xampp (If you do not have xampp)

 Start xampp and start MySQL and Apache